 The bank reported a decline in non performing assets for the quarter ending Sept 30, 2017 to Rs 3.57 from 3.61.
 The stock is undervalued at just 14 times 2018-19 earnings.
 Again, this is very low for a private sector bank with a solid branch presence in South India.
 Another great banking pick at the current levels of Rs 31.
 Check stock quote of South Indian bank here

 It would be inappropriate if we do not recommend a government owned bank, given that there is a sharp improvement in the asset quality of banks, during the quarter ending Sept 30, 2017.

-Recently, the stock has fallen to a new 52-week high of Rs 208, following the government's decision to re-capitalize banks.
+Recently, the stock had fallen to a new 52-week high of Rs 208, following the government's decision to re-capitalize banks.
 However, it has now fallen to Rs 166.
-This one big reason to recommend the stock, as we believe that the government at some stage would have to capitalize the banks.
+This one big reason to recommend the stock.
 Apart from this there could be an improvement in the asset quality of Bank of Baroda, which should make the share a good bet at the current levels.

-if you get the stock at levels of Rs 130, it may be a good be from a long term perspective.
+If you get the stock at levels of Rs 150, it may be a good bet from a long term perspective.
 Bank of Baroda in terms of per centage gains has not rallied as much as peers like Bank of Baroda.
 Hence, there maybe some potential upside in the stock.